 If you’re into wine, Newcastle is a short drive from the Hunter Valley wine region.
 Or, a better idea, take a wine tour and have someone else do the driving so you can do the tasting.

-This tour includes the trifecta of happiness, wine, cheese and chocolate.
+This tour leaves from Newcastle and includes the trifecta of happiness, wine, cheese and chocolate.

 Totally adorable story alert.

-The Fairy Garden was created by a local man Merv Moyle for this daughters to play in when they were little.
+The Fairy Garden was created by a local man Merv Moyle for his daughters to play in when they were little.
 Now it’s open to anyone who wants to visit.

 Sadly, Mr Moyle passed away in 2018 at the ripe old age of 94, but he has a memorial bench in the garden.